mrisher/smtp-sts/reporting.md

 to deploy TLSRPT TXT records with a large TTL (reducing the window for successful application of transient attacks against DNS resolution of the record) or to deploy DNSSEC on the deploying zone.

+# Privacy Considerations

+MTAs are generally considered public knowledge, however, the internals of how those MTAs are configured and the users of those MTAs may not be as public.
+It should be noted that when providing a receiving site with information, it may reveal information about the sender's configuration, or even information about the senders themselves.
+Consider that by sending a report, it might disclose your SSL library version as the inability to negotiate a session may be a known incompatbility between two library versions, or perhaps commonly used in a operating system release that is centered in a certain region.
+The risk may be minimal, but should be considered.

 {backmatter}